The Woman Who Vanished in Plain Sight - Some Vanishings Don’t Require Running Away.

 The last post was dated three months after Anika’s estimated time of death.

-One post, dated six months after she likely died, had gone viral.
+One post, dated six months after her death, had gone viral.

 “I am the woman in the window you never noticed.
 I am the silence in the hallway.
 I am the rent that pays itself.
 I am the ghost in your building.”